deep-matter/End-to-End-integration-Model/README.md

           python app.py
     chose from folder sample/test image to perdict which the first interface will segment the image and save the results in **Segement Folder**

-Following this Project we did two Reseaches :
+Following this Project we did two Reseaches to improve performance of models:

     @inproceedings{Yaroshchak2021MedicalIE,
     title={Medical Image Enhancement Based on Convolutional Denoising Autoencoders and GMD Model}, author={Serhii Yaroshchak and Mahmoud Smaida and Youness El Barg}, booktitle={MoMLeT+DS},
     year={2021}}

+    @inproceedings{Smaida2021DCGANFE,
+    title={DCGAN for Enhancing Eye Diseases Classification},
+    author={Mahmoud Smaida and Serhii Yaroshchak and Youness El Barg}, booktitle={CMIS},
+    year={2021}
+    }